Eghambaram/WritingProfessionalCode/READMEGit.md

 Pushes the changes in your local repository up to the remote repository you specified as the origin

+Add new folder into git repo
+git add -f [foldername]

 ## 2. Working with Git and a Remote Repository.
 In Terminal, change the current working directory to your local project.